dionarodrigues/iceberg-gatsby-multilang/README.md

 ---

-This project started based on [this solution](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-i18n), but I started creating a lots of other needs basead on my projects.
+This project started based on [this solution](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-i18n), but I started creating other solutions based on my projects.
 Feel free to use this solution as well.